 Diet | Omnivorous |

-They hide during the daytime are mostly active during the night.
-Some captive-bred, however, have adjusted well into the environment and can be active and playful during the day as well.
+They hide during the daytime and are most active during the night.
+Some captive-bred, however, have adjusted well to the environment and can be active and playful during the day as well.

-Another amazing fact about these fish is: They cling to the side of the aquarium, that’s why often called suckerfish.
+Another amazing fact about these fish is that they cling to the aquarium’s side; that’s why they are often called suckerfish.

-These large plecos are also commonly known for their algae-eating trait and find a way into novice aquarium.
+These large plecos are also commonly known for their algae-eating trait and find a way into novice aquariums.
 They are kept among the best category of freshwater algae eaters.

-Plecos tend to get aggressive as they age but in the juvenile phase of their life, they can easily live with any tropical fish.
+Plecos tend to get aggressive as they age, but they can easily live with any tropical fish in the juvenile phase of their life.

-Likewise, these fish when growing into adults prefer larger fish similar to their size.
+Likewise, when growing into adults, these fish prefer larger fish similar to their size.
 The best options of tank mates to choose from lie among neon tetra, gourami, cory catfish, and ember tetras.

 Swordtails